jxson/modules-email/modules/composer/README.md

 # Tests

-Module integration do not exist yet.

 Dart library and Flutter Widget tests are managed by the make tasks in [//apps/modules/email].
 These unit style tests can be run from any directory with:

+Run with all the `//apps/modules/email` tests:

 ```shell
 make -c "${FUCHSIA_DIR}/apps/modules/email" test
 ```

+**NOTE:** Widget tests do not run in CQ due to, run locally when contributing.

 # License